samharrison7/cplot/README.md

 # CPlot

-A very simple matplotlib wrapper to plot columns from a data file. *Work in progress.*
+A very simple matplotlib wrapper to plot columns from a data file.

+## Installation

+You need Python installed, as well as Pandas and Matplotlib.
+Then, simply copy the `cplot` script to somewhere on your `$PATH`.

 ## Usage